Fabloans/Janitor/README.md

 - The "Role Manager" role has permission to assign and remove the "Friend" role.
 - The optional "Janitor" role has permission to only assign the "Friend" role.
-- The optional "Guest" roll will be assigned to users on join, and removed when assigning the "Friend" role (and vice verca).
+- The optional "Guest" role will be assigned to users on join, and removed when assigning the "Friend" role (and vice verca).
 If it exists the automatic role assignment will be announced in the channel "#guest-lounge".
 - The "Janitor", "Friend" and "Guest" roles are mutually exclusive.

 In case you don't want the role assignment/revokation messages to be public, simply remove the bot's "Send messages" role.